TG922/Contributing-to-open-source/README.md

 <br></br>
 # Task 3: Creating a new branch

-- This is one of the very important step that you should follow to contribute to Open Source.
-A branch helps to manage the workflow, isolate your code and does not create a mess.
-To create a new branch:
+- This is VIMP step that must be followed to contribute to Open Source organization.
+A branch helps to manage the workflow, by isolating our code and does not create a mess.
+To create a new branch,

 ```bash
 $ git branch <name_of_branch>
 $ git checkout -b <name_of_branch>
 ```

-- Keep your cloned repo up-to date by pulling from upstream (this will also avoid any merge conflicts while committing new changes)
+- After this we keep our cloned repo up-to-date by pulling from the upstream (this will also avoid any merge conflicts while committing new changes)

+'''Note: Upstream = Repo link of project where we are contributing```

 ```bash
 git pull origin main